MarthiChaitanya999/FRT-Project/README.md

 > Demo Url : https://wonderful-beach-06ae11010.2.azurestaticapps.net

-I created a game using HTML,JAVASCRIPT...
-And CSS.
+I created a game using HTML,JAVASCRIPT...CSS And Azure Technology In My Project.
 It is a web development game and user friendly.
 It Create's Fun Between the user and the game while playing this game.
+I Have Used Azure Technoloy #Chatbot And Static Web In My Project.

 My project First page Interface
 ![image](https://user-images.githubusercontent.com/115967790/198081045-2936e5f8-03ce-4dfc-a645-e4d96b043366.png)
 like this the game will run you can choose one of the insect in the insect list and next...